rajpurkarlab/cheXlocalize/README.md

 You may run the scripts in this repo using your own heatmaps/annotations/segmentations, or you may run them on the CheXlocalize dataset.

-Download the CheXlocalize dataset here [TODO: add link].
+Download the CheXlocalize dataset [here](https://stanfordaimi.azurewebsites.net/datasets/abfb76e5-70d5-4315-badc-c94dd82e3d6d).
 You'll find:

 * `CheXpert-v1.0/valid/`: validation set CXR images
 * `CheXpert-v1.0/valid.csv`: validation set ground-truth labels